bozinoski777/bozinoski777/README.md

 - React
 - Python
 - AWS Cloud Pratcitioner Essentials

+##  How to reach me:
+Email: konten.bozinoski@gmail.com
+Linkedin: linkedin.com/in/bozinoski/

 <!--
 **bozinoski777/bozinoski777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.